 - Week 3: Choose 2–3 primary channels; create business account profiles

-- Week 4: Set up email marketing platform; create welcome sequence
+- Week 4: Set up email marketing platform; build the welcome sequence

 - Week 5: Begin consistent social posting (3–4x weekly)

-- Week 6: Send first newsletter; promote on social
+- Week 6: Send first newsletter; promote it on social

-- Week 7: Launch referral program with clear incentive
+- Week 7: Launch referral program with a clear incentive

 - Week 9: Review analytics; identify top-performing content

-- Week 10: Double down on winning channels; pause underperformers
+- Week 10: Double down on winning channels; pause the underperformers

-- Week 11: Test local partnership or co-marketing opportunity
+- Week 11: Test a local partnership or co-marketing play

 FAQ